-Jessica D. Nasser, Ph.D., is a Licensed Clinical Psychologist who specializes in the delivery of Cognitive-Behavior Therapy (CBT) and mindfulness-based approaches to treat anxiety and mood disorders, obsessive-compulsive disorder (OCD), stress and trauma, eating disorders, and body image and emotion regulation difficulties.
-Specialized treatments that she provides include Exposure Therapy for anxiety disorders (e.g., panic disorder, social anxiety), Exposure and Response Prevention for OCD, CBT for bulimia nervosa and binge eating disorder, and Family-Based Therapy (Maudsley approach) for anorexia nervosa.
+Jessica D. Nasser, Ph.D., is a Clinical Psychologist who specializes in the delivery of Cognitive-Behavior Therapy (CBT), exposure therapy, and mindfulness-based approaches to treat anxiety and mood disorders, including obsessive compulsive disorder (OCD), stress and trauma, eating disorders, and body image and emotion regulation difficulties.
+Specialized treatments that she provides include exposure therapy for anxiety disorders (e.g., panic disorder, social anxiety), Exposure and Response Prevention for OCD, CBT for bulimia nervosa and binge eating disorder, and Family-Based Therapy (Maudsley approach) for anorexia nervosa.
 She works with children, adolescents, and adults.

 Dr. Nasser uses the latest science and research to provide effective, evidence-based interventions for her clients.
 She is also mindful of individual differences and collaboratively works with clients to generate and regularly evaluate customized treatment plans.
 Dr. Nasser is fluent in Spanish and can work with Spanish-speaking patients.

 Dr. Nasser was a J. Rex Fuqua Scholar during her postdoctoral fellowship at Emory, which she completed at the Child and Adolescent Mood Program and at the Department of Psychology’s Healthy Eating and Weight Support Lab.
 She is currently an adjunct assistant professor at Emory’s Department of Psychology, where she trains medical residents and psychology interns in the delivery of CBT for anxiety disorders, OCD, and eating disorders.